npr99/URSC645/Admin/URSC645_0f_DirectoryDesign.md

 The _Admin_ or Administration Folder has files and guides to introduce project.
 Folder may contain proposals, budgets, hiring documents, filename plans, directory design, etc.

 ## SourceData
 The _SourceData_ folder contains data that many project members may want to use.
 The goal is to not have multiple copies of the same files.
 Also to preserve the original data and metadata.
 Subfolders within the _SourceData_ folder should be named to reflect the provenance of the data.
-For example, data from api.census.gov could be in a folder named `api.census.gov`
+For example, data from api.census.gov could be in a folder named `api_census_gov`

 ## Work[]
 _Work_ folders will be found inside a project or task folder. _Work_ folder names include the initials of the person.
 For example, Nathanael’s work folders are named WorkNPR (work folder for Nathanael P. Rosenheim). _Work_ folders contain any files, documents, generated data… related to the specific project or task. _Work_ folders should also include a WorkLog file specific to the project or task.